shijistar/enum-plus/README.md

 <Menu items={Week.toMenu()} />;
 ```

-- `toFilter` method can generate an object array for binding the `column filter` function to the table, displaying a dropdown filter box in the table header to filter table data.
-The object structure follows the data specification of [Ant Design](https://ant.design/components/table#table-demo-head) Table component, the format is: `{ text: string, value: number|string } []`
+- `toFilter` method is used to add a dropdown filter box in the [Ant Design](https://ant.design/components/table#table-demo-head) `Table` header to filter table data.

 ```tsx
 import { Table } from 'antd';